mabrobotics/MD80-x-CANdle-Documentation/pds/pds.md

 The MAB PDS is built on a modular philosophy designed to meet the core needs of every robot:

-high-power bus for motors with on/off control, safe power bus for the computers and sensors with on/off control, handling regenerative energy from motors, monitoring all the parameters related to power supplies and energy consumption, power switch to enable/disable the robot, fast and reliable handling of safety triggers, fast telemetry and control from a higher-level controller, scalability for flexible system expansion.
+* High-power bus for motors with on/off control,
+* Safe power bus for the computers and sensors with on/off control,
+* Handling regenerative energy from motors,
+* Monitoring all the parameters related to power supplies and energy consumption,
+* Power switch to enable/disable the robot,
+* Fast and reliable handling of safety triggers,
+* Fast telemetry and control from a higher-level controller,
+* Scalability for flexible system expansion.

 ## Modules
-To handle all these features, the MAB PDS is split into four different types of modules: control (CTRL) - master module of the system, isolated DC/DC converter (IC) - a module with an isolated DC/DC converter for peripherals like computers and sensors, power stage (PS) - a module that handles high-power delivery to the motors, brake resistor (BR) - complementary subsystem with the Power Stage module
+To handle all these features, the MAB PDS is split into four different types of modules:
+* control (CTRL) - master module of the system,
+* isolated DC/DC converter (IC) - a module with an isolated DC/DC converter for peripherals like computers and sensors,
+* power stage (PS) - a module that handles high-power delivery to the motors,
+* brake resistor (BR) - complementary subsystem with the Power Stage module

 The overview of what exactly the PDS slave modules do is presented in the simple scheme below: